128technology/blaster/README.md

 ```

 ### Initialize the DB ###
 The first time you setup the blaster on a host machine, you need to initialize the DB.
-This can be done with the following command:
+This can be done with the following commands:
 ```
-docker exec blaster_webapp_1 flask init-db
+docker exec -it blaster_webapp_1 bash cd /opt flask init-db exit
 ```

 ## Upgrading the Blaster ##